 New Platform Makes It Easier to Get Internal Condoms

 The internal condom, sold under the name FC2, has only been available by prescription for a few years, but now the company that manufactures this prevention method has launched an online platform to make it easier to get.
+For those with insurance coverage, this contraceptive option can now be ordered for free online and shipped directly.

 The internal condom was originally known as the female condom and was designed to be used during penis-in-vagina sex.
 In 2019, however the FDA approved the name change to “internal condom” in an acknowledgement that not all people with vaginas identify as female and that some people were using the device for protection during anal sex as well.
 The internal condom is a barrier method that lines the walls of the vagina or anus and protects against both pregnancy and STIs by preventing the exchange of bodily fluids (including semen) and blocking some skin-to-skin contact.
 Like with external/male condoms, the device can’t block skin-to-skin transmission if infected skin is outside the covered area.